 - 1. To stand, use one hand to push up from the bed or chair, your other hand to push down on the walker while at the same time pushing up with your non-surgical leg. - 2.
-Once you are standing, place both hands on the walker's handgrips and stay standing for a few moments to gain your balance.
+Once you are standing, place both hands on the walker handgrips and try to stand straight for a few moments to gain your balance.